eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 As we've discussed, a feature like this carries a memory cost, which the authors have acknowledged:

-> We understand that the extra cost of this information may not be acceptable for some users, so we propose an opt-out mechanism which will cause generated code objects to not have the extra information while also allowing pyc files to not include the extra information.
+> we propose an opt-out mechanism which will cause generated code objects to not have the extra information

-So you may opt-out by passing `-Xno_debug_ranges` to `python`.
+That opt-out flag is `-Xno_debug_ranges`, which you can pass to `python`.

-POV Pablo Escobar waits for Pablo Galino's PEP to drop
+Pablo waits for Pablo:

 ![Pablo](pablowait.gif)